harshamalhotra/existingDS-gitlab/contents/product-foundations/layout.md

 ### Panel-based layout

 Panels help a user navigate complex workflows by organizing related content and functionality into focused, manageable areas.
 This structure maintains clear context and relationships between different tasks, allowing a user to work more efficiently.
-One to three panels are simultaneously displayed.
-The interface is organized into distinct panel types:
+The interface is organized into three distinct panel types.
+Up to one panel of each type can be open simultaneously, for a total of 1–3 panels at any time:

 <figure-img alt="Wireframe with markers to identify the three possible panels" label="Panels" src="/img/layout-panels.svg"></figure-img>

 1. **Static panel** for the primary context
 1. **Dynamic panel** (optional) that adapts to the primary context
-1. **AI panel** for intelligent features
+1. **AI panel** (collapsible) for intelligent features

 #### Names for external communication